Green light to demolish Worksop town centre medical centre and replace with state-of-the-art new facility

 Advertisement

-The medical centre, next to Worksop’s Savoy Cinema, is also bordered by an area of derelict land which contains a disused and largely collapsed former public toilet and a sub station, which is set to be relocated elsewhere in the area.
+The medical centre, next to Worksop’s Savoy Cinema, is also bordered by an area of derelict land which contained a disused and largely collapsed former public toiletn now demolished, and the sub station, which is set to be relocated elsewhere in the area.

 The statement continues: "The site is deemed to be sustainable by virtue of its surrounding local amenities.